Content on this page was generated by AI and has not been manually reviewed.

 Can VPNs help with gaming latency, or do they hurt it?

 VPNs can reduce latency in some cases by connecting you to closer servers or avoiding ISP routing congestion, but more often they add a small amount of latency due to encryption and routing.
 If you game, test several servers to find the best balance of ping and stability.
-Microsoft edge vpn not working: comprehensive troubleshooting guide for Edge vpn issues, fixes, and optimization

 How do I choose between an Edge extension and a Windows VPN?

 If you only need browser-level privacy for Edge, an extension is quick and simple.
 If you want all traffic on your device protected or you need features like a global kill switch across apps, go with a Windows VPN.
+Express vpn edge extension 2026

 Are there any Edge-specific security pitfalls I should know about?